lukas-krecan/ShedLock/README.md

 ## 4.0.1
 * DefaultLockingTaskExecutor made reentrant #175
 ## 4.0.0
-Version 4.0.0 is a major release changing quite a lot stuff
+Version 4.0.0 is a major release changing quite a lot of stuff
 * `net.javacrumbs.shedlock.core.SchedulerLock` has been replaced by `net.javacrumbs.shedlock.spring.annotation.SchedulerLock`.
 The original annotation has been in wrong module and was too complex.
 Please use the new annotation, the old one still works, but in few years it will be removed.
 * Default intercept mode changed from `PROXY_SCHEDULER` to `PROXY_METHOD`.
-The reason is that there was lot of issues with  `PROXY_SCHEDULER` (for example #168).
+The reason is that there were a lot of issues with  `PROXY_SCHEDULER` (for example #168).
 You can still use `PROXY_SCHEDULER` mode if you specifay it manually.
 * Support for more readable [duration strings](#duration-specification)
 * Support for lock assertion `LockAssert.assertLocked()`